hakerdefo/sryrms/README.md

 ### FAQ :

 #### What is the story behind the wonky script name?
-What on earth does `SryRMS` mean?
+What on earth does SryRMS mean?
-Sadly, I can't reveal the origin of the name `SryRMS` as I'm bound by the oath of the church of Emacs and if I were to spill the beans, editor of the beast will come after me, so...
+Sadly, I can't reveal the origin of the name `SryRMS` as I'm bound by the oath of the church of Emacs and if I were to spill the beans, the editor of the beast will come after me, so...

 #### Why Flatpak?
 Isn't it available in official Ubuntu repositories?
-Yes, it is but `SryRMS` installs `flatpak` in a way that nicely integrates Flatpak packages with GNOME Software Center and KDE Discover. `SryRMS` also enables the all important Flathub repository while installing `flatpak`.
+Yes, it is, but `SryRMS` installs `flatpak` in a way that nicely integrates Flatpak packages with GNOME Software Center and KDE Discover. `SryRMS` also enables the all important Flathub repository while installing `flatpak`.

+#### Will you include my favorite applications X, Y & Z in SryRMS?
+If the upstream developer(s) have a Debian repository and the released version(s) are compatible with current Ubuntu and Debian systems, then yes, I'll for sure include it in `SryRMS`.
+Please [create a pull request](https://github.com/hakerdefo/sryrms/pulls) and I'll take it from there.

 ### License :